Helen Mowery: Television

-An odd circumstance of Mowery's acting career was how neatly compartamentalized were her original stage (1942-1945), film (1946-1951), and television (1953-1961) performances.
-There was no overlap between mediums, though that may be more apparent than real.
-Acting on stage leaves no tangible record behind other than thru the writings of newspaper drama critics.

 For nearly two years after making her last film, Mowery's performing career remained inactive.
 Six months after the death of her first husband, Mowery resumed acting, this time on the small screen.
 She performed on three anthology series during the Fall of 1953, including the Schlitz Playhouse of Stars.
 Anthologies remained her forte through 1954 and 1955, including episodes of Fireside Theatre and The Eddie Cantor Comedy Theatre.

 Mowery had seven appearances on TV programs during 1956, including three for TV Reader's Digest and one for West Point.
 She continued doing anthologies thru 1957 and 1958, such as The O. Henry Playhouse, Ellery Queen, and Target.
 She also started guest appearing on shows with continuing casts, such as Perry Mason, M Squad and The Californians.

 She wound down her performing career with guest appearances on Frontier Doctor, Sea Hunt, Men into Space, and a couple of episodes of Lock-Up for the years 1959 through 1961.